ranksense/mod_sm/README.md

     RanksenseRemoteIPHeader X-SM-CONNECTING-IP

+### RanksenseOnly ###

+If it is set to `Off` and there is no `RanksenseRemoteIPHeader` header, module does nothing, otherwise parameter has no effect.
+Default:

+    RanksenseOnly On

 ### RanksenseSecret ###

 If header `X-SM-SECRET` is not set for request, or its value does not match configuration, HTTP status will be 403: